FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Laetitia Colombani

-Laetitia Colombani (1976) was born in France and attended the preparatory class at the Ciné-Sup before entering the École nationale supérieure Louis-Lumière.
-She has been working as a filmmaker, screenwriter, and actress since she finished school.
+Laetitia Colombani (1976) was born in France and attended the École nationale supérieure Louis-Lumière.
+She has been working as a filmmaker, screenwriter, and actress.
 As of 2024, she has directed three feature movies, and four short films and acted in more than 15 short television films.

 In 2017, her first book, "The Braid", became a publishing phenomenon.
-In 2023, Laetitia adapted the book into a film that was directed by herself.
-The book tells the story of three women, from different social situations, who live in three different places - India, Canada, and Italy - who have different destinies but at some time their paths cross.
+Laetitia adapted the book into a film and directed it.
+The book tells the story of three women, from different social situations.
+They live in different countries - India, Canada, and Italy - and have different destinies.
+But at some time their paths cross.

 4. I'm Staying Here (2018)